terrytaylorbonn/terrytaylorbonn.github.io/index.md

 *AI = deterministic computational algorithms that are extremely useful for specific types of applications* <br>
 <img src="/assets/M-25.png" alt="drones" width="80%">

-*Believing the fairy tale that AI has intelligence (fed to you by AI gurus who know better) could cost your dearly ("dont bother learning programming or training for a job, our AI will do everything for you")*<br>
+*Believing the fairy tale that AI has intelligence (fed to you by AI gurus who know better) could cost you dearly ("dont bother learning programming or training for a job, our AI will do everything for you")*<br>
 <img src="/assets/M-11b.png" alt="drones" width="27%"><br>